 - Serve in small bowls; garnish each serving with a few peas and cut cucumber if you set some aside for this purpose.
 A dill frond or two wouldn’t hurt, either!

 You can use two hothouse cucumbers, or 3 standard cukes.
 If using regular cucumbers, make sure they’re unwaxed and preferably organic.
 They should be crisp and flavorful, not watery and seedy.
-You can leave the peel on, but test it first.
-Peel a strand or two off with a vegetable peeler and taste.
+You can leave the peel on, but taste it first.
 If there’s any bitterness, peel the cucumbers.
-If the skin tastes fine, leave it on.
+If the peel tastes fine, leave it on.